How to Give Your Budget an Easy $300 Boost

 Everyone knows life insurance is important.
 After all, there’s no better way to love your family than to ensure they’ll be taken care of if something happens to you.

 What most folks don’t know is life insurance doesn’t have to cost you an arm and a leg.
-In fact, research shows 64% of policyholders pay thousands more for life insurance than they have to each year.
+In fact, research shows that the average whole life policy costs over $6,700 a year, while the average term policy is a tenth of that at $660 a year.1

 We’ll start with a simple cost comparison.
-Jackie is a healthy 35-year-old working mom who brings home $40,000 a year.
-She wants her family to be able to recoup her salary long after she’s gone, so she shops for $450,000 in life insurance coverage.
+Jackie is a healthy 40-year-old working mom who brings home $50,000 a year.
+She wants her family to be able to recoup her salary long after she’s gone, so she shops for $500,000 in life insurance coverage.

 Here’s what she finds.